MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 - Don't require millimeter-level accuracy.
 HoloLens sensors are not calibrated to support that level of accuracy.

 - Take less than one hour to complete.
-If it takes longer than one hour, the operator could experience discomfort.
+If a procedure takes longer than one hour, the operator could experience discomfort.

 Ask these questions when evaluating scenarios: